chkp-guybarak/terraform-azure-guy-test1/README.md

 ]
 ```

-**Recommendation:** Always follow the principle of least privilege when configuring security rules to reduce exposure to threats.
+**Check Point Recommendation:** Always follow the principle of least privilege when configuring security rules to reduce exposure to threats.

-# Best Practices for Using Our Modules
+# Best Practices for Using CloudGuard Modules

 ## Step 1: Use the Required Module
 Add the required module in your Terraform configuration file (`main.tf`) to deploy resources.
 For example: